raspberrypilearning/recruiting-volunteers/en/quiz1/question_2.md

 - ( ) The opportunity to share your knowledge and experience

   --- feedback ---
 Volunteers get the chance to share their knowledge and experience to help young people develop skills for the future.
 This is very rewarding.
-Other benifits include making new friends.
+Other benefits include making new friends.

 --- /feedback ---

-- (x) All of the benifits mentioned here and more!
+- (x) All of the benefits mentioned here and more!

   --- feedback ---
 There are lots of benefits to volunteering in a Dojo, including learning new skills, making new friends and the chance to share your knowledge and experience.
 These make it very rewarding, and it's also a lot of fun!